Messina: Demographics

-Messina has 216,918 residents as of 2025.
-The city's population reached a peak of 260,118 inhabitants in 1981, after which it decreased at a rate of about 1,000 inhabitants per year.
-The first reason for this phenomenon is the chronic employment crisis, the second the transfer to neighbouring municipalities.
+As of 2026, the population is 216,458, of which 48.2% are males, and 51.8% are females.
+Minors make up 14.4% of the population, and seniors make up 26.0%.

 The 1911 census recorded a drastic contraction due to the 1908 Messina earthquake.
 The victims were actually much more numerous than would appear from a simple subtraction between the data of that census and the previous one, because the city, almost entirely depopulated, was repopulated by inhabitants from other areas of Sicily and Calabria, attracted by the reconstruction and by the large gaps that opened up in public employment and trade.
 The families from Messina who had lived in the city since before 1908 are now very few.

+Immigration

+As of 2025, immigrants make up 6.7% of the population.
+The 5 largest foreign countries of birth are Sri Lanka, Philippines, Romania, Morocco, and Argentina.